Fagus langevinii: Description

 Fagus langevinii cupules range between 10–14 mm long by 8–13 mm wide giving an ovate outline.
 Each cupule is born on an up to 29 mm long peduncle which thickens near its apical end.
 The peduncles can reach up to 2.5 times the cupule length.
 Across the outer surface of the cupules spiny ornamentations up to 1.2 mm high and occasionally forking once near the tips.
 Each cupule has four valves which contain the two trigonal nuts.
 The 7.0–10.5 mm long by 4.5–7.5 mm wide nuts range from obovate through elliptical to ovate in outline, and occasionally sport a small flange or wing along each angle of the nut.

 The leaves sprout from branchlets that end with enlarged and rounded axillary buds unaccompanied by stipules.
 The leaf petioles are thin, being between 0.8-1.0 mm thick, and ranging from 7-13 mm long and meet the leaf blade at an asymmetrical to symmetrical base.
 The 5.2–19.3 cm long by 2.7–7.4 cm wide leaves are elliptical to ovate in outline, with an acute to rarely obtuse base and an acute apex.
 The upper and lower margins are typically convex in outline with simple teeth spaced at regular intervals along the edges where the secondary veins terminate.
 The teeth are non-glandular with a straight to convex basal side and a concave to straight apical side leading into a rounded sinus.
 Each leaf is pinnately veined with 9-17 secondaries that run up to and terminate at the margins from a thickened primary vein.
 The pairs of parallel secondaries fork from the primary at angles of 40–60° with the fork angle decreasing from base to apex.
 There are no inter-secondary veins, agrophic veins or fimbrial veins present.
 The percurrent tertiary veins fork from the secondaries in an opposite to occasionally alternate pattern and run in straight to sinuous pattern across the intersecondary space.
-The quaternary veins range between percurrent and forming a polygonal reticulate mesh from which the quintery veins arise.
+The quaternary veins range between percurrent and forming a polygonal reticulate mesh from which the quintary veins arise.
 Together the fourth and fifth order veins form an orthogonal reticulum wit well developed polygonal areolar spaces that have 4-5 sides and singly forked freely ending veinlets.

 The isolated but associated pollen grains are 16–20 µm in polar width and have a 16–20 µm equatorial diameter.
 They are round in polar view and tricolporate, having three groves in a triangular pattern.
 Each of the three colpi are narrow and run almost all the way to the polar apices from the equator.
 The surfaces are covered with woven vermiform microornamentation terminating in rod-like elements.